 ALEAGUE GRAND FINAL JETS VICTORY

-Leroy George has followed Rhys Williams out the door at Melbourne Victory after confirming he was in negotiations with three rival clubs in a colourful interview with Dutch media.
+Leroy George looks set to follow Rhys Williams out the door at Melbourne Victory after the star attacker confirmed he was in negotiations with three rival clubs in a jaw-dropping interview with Dutch media.

 George took a pot-shot at the standard and structure of the A-League and went into great detail about how Victory players celebrated their grand final win earlier this year, lauding them for their "next level" approach to partying.

-The 31-year-old attacker laid it all on the table in a wide-ranging, brutally honest and funny article with Vice Sports.
+The 31-year-old laid it all on the table in a wide-ranging, brutally honest and occasionally hilarious feature article with Vice Sports.